 Japanese Terrier

 FCI Group: Terriers

-The Japanese Terrier, also called Nippon Terrier, is a bright and funny contemporary.
-From the nature, he is very similar to the Jack Russell Terrier.
-Despite the external resemblance, however, he descends from completely different breeds.
-As a playful and intelligent dog, he is suitable not only for singles.
-He also makes a loyal companion as a family dog.
+The Japanese Terrier, also known as the Nippon Terrier, is a bright and cheerful contemporary.
+Its character is very similar to that of the Jack Russell Terrier.
+Despite the outward resemblance, however, it comes from completely different breeds.
+As a playful and intelligent dog, it is not only suitable for singles.
+It is also a loyal companion as a family dog.
 Sporty seniors will also have a lot of fun with him.

+Japanese Terrier